 - Sagarmatha National Park entry permit fee & TIMS Card.

 - The arrangement of sleeping bags and down jackets

 - All government and Local taxes

-- We use pulse oximeter on our clients everyday during the trekking for blood oxygen saturation level monitor to high altitudes as it is an important indicator to recognize early signs of impending altitude sickness and other potentially health risks
+- We use pulse oximeter on our clients every day during the trekking for blood oxygen saturation level monitor to high altitudes as it is an important indicator to recognize early signs of impending altitude sickness and other potential health risks

 - Assistance in arranging rescue operation in case of complicated health condition (funded by travel insurance).

-- Discovery World Trekking’s appreciation of certificate after the successful Trek/Expedtion
+- Discovery World Trekking’s appreciation of certificate after the successful Trek/Expedition

 - Farewell Dinner

-- Personal expense such as shopping, snacks, bar bills, bottle or boiled water, shower, Wi-Fi, laundry, telephone call, bettery re-charge fee extra porters etc.
+- Personal expense (shopping, snacks, boil bottle water, hot and cold drinks, hot shower, Alcohol, Wi-Fi, telephone call, battery re-charge fee), extra porters etc